 Improving your home’s insulation is also vital.
 Your walls need to be kept above the dew point (or temperature where moisture in the air becomes water droplets).
 Therefore, if you have no double glazing installed in your home already, it’s time to consider upgrading.
 A double glazed window will remain warmer than a single-glazed one and won’t experience anywhere near so much condensation.
 You may even want to consider investing in triple glazing which is even more effective.

 Although condensation is unpleasant and problematic, it can be resolved and, more importantly, prevented in the first place.
-Simply follow the top tips provided here and you’ll find that your home remains moisture-free and comfortable to live in.
+Simply follow the top tips on how to prevent window condensation and you’ll find that your home remains moisture-free and comfortable to live in.